 In terms of battery life, expect to get six hours of continuous use, one week with daily use and one month of standby.

 - Also comes in the format of a sweat band

 Bottom line: Who knew that the forehead is one of the best places on the body to measure heart rate?
 The alternative is to opt for the Moov chest strap.
 Both work with the same EKG-accurate technology.

 Our heart rate monitor review would not be complete without looking at armband style monitors.
 These have grown in popularity in recent years due to their convenience.

-The next generation of Scosche’s hyper-accurate armband heart rate monitor has officially launched.
-Still boasting both Bluetooth Smart and ANT+ connectivity, RHYTHM24 brings a number of improvements over the original.
-As its name implies, the gadget will now run a full day between charges, a significant boost to the 8 hours of its predecessor.
+Scosche has a hyper-accurate armband heart rate monitor which boasts both Bluetooth Smart and ANT+ connectivity.
+RHYTHM24 brings a number of improvements over its predecessor As its name implies, the gadget will now run a full day between charges, a significant boost to the 8 hours of its predecessor.

 Another important upgrade is waterproofing.
 The second generation device has an IP68 water-resistance rating, which means it will just about survive a swim session.
 Just as important, RHYTHM24 also comes with internal memory which safely stores your readings allowing for phone-free training.

 There are five training modes and two multi-modes to choose from and a LED battery indicator with lights to indicate heart rate zones.
 On top of that, the device boasts a heart rate variability (HRV) mode that monitors the time between each heartbeat for stress and recovery tracking.
 There are also profiles for a number of activities such as swimming, running and cycling.